pandbox/Autoload/README.md

 Usually we would use the ```spl_autoload_register()``` to register a custom autoloader for our application. ***Autoload\Psr4*** hides this complexity.
 After you define all your namespaces, classes, directories and files you will need to call the ```autoload()``` function, and the autoloader is ready to be used.

+>To add a namespace conforming to PSR-4 specifications, point to the base directory for that namespace.
+Multiple base directories are allowed, and will be searched in the order they are added.

 ## Exemple

 ***Autoload\Psr4*** you can run passing it the namespace values in a json file as shown below ...